andreasdominik/SusiTime/docs/src/snipsHermesQnD.md

 ## Template skill

-The template ADoSnipsTemplate is already a fully functional skill.
+The template `ADosnipsTemplate` is already a fully functional skill.
 To test it, just add the ADoSnipsTemplate-skill to your assistant in the Snips console and update your assistant with sam (`sam update-assistant`).
 The skill is available in English and German and shows how the